alkozlov/Kpd37Gomel/Kpd37Gomel/Kpd37Gomel/README.md

 ﻿### Migration guide
-1) Use Package Manager Console to add new migration or for other migration operations.
+1) Use Package Manager Console to add new migration or run other migration operations.

 2) New migration:
 ````powershell